 4. Doublings.
 The simple doubling of the Planck base units appear to generate lattice through the cubic-closed packing of the spheres such that triangles, then the tetrahedron, then the octahedron, are manifest.
 Perhaps part of the thrust of Planck Charge is the emergence of numbers within every dimensionless constant.
 With tetrahedrons and octahedrons all space and time can hereinafter be tiled and tessellated (100% filled).
 More…

 5. Faces of the infinite.
-If not absolute space and time, the infinite may be known for three characteristics within dimensionless constants and basic symmetries that define the finite:
+If not absolute space and time, within these studies, the infinite may be known for three characteristics within dimensionless constants and basic symmetries that define the finite:

 • Continuity.
 There is the continuity of numbers, first within the dimensionless constants, never-ending, never repeating, and then in creating the perfections that are simple geometries.
 Here is the logic of number theory and logic itself.